Model-free practical PI-Lead control design by ultimate sensitivity principle: Proposed Design Method

 is suggested for the integrator time constant.
 Note that the multiplicative factor ten corresponds to one decade of shifting back (i.e. to the left in frequency range) the phase advance of $C(j\omega)$.
-The obtained assignment \eqref{eq:3:2} can guarantee that the loop transfer function will have certain (convex) raising in the phase response over the $-180$ deg asymptote, cf. Fig. \ref{Fig:2}.
-At the same time, the $T_i$-parameter tuned by \eqref{eq:3:2} is still possibly low and, therefore, does not reduce unnecessarily the control bandwidth through an additional conservatism.
+The obtained assignment \eqref{eq:3:2} can guarantee that the loop transfer function will have a certain (convex) raising over the $-180$ deg asymptote in the phase response, cf. Fig. \ref{Fig:2}.
+At the same time, the $T_i$-parameter tuned by \eqref{eq:3:2} is still sufficiently low and, therefore, does not reduce unnecessarily the control bandwidth.